 - Biologic Odontology (this is just a tendency to get rid of mercury and metals in the mouth, focusing on less toxic materials and devices, what’s wrong with that?)

 - Psychomagic (a Jodorowsky’s radical technique about performing a cathartic act, like confronting your fears or traumas, and it’s definitely not a therapy, I don’t think even Jodorowsky would say that);

 - Dianetics (I knew this was something I wasn’t interested at, and googling it made me remember that this is what Scientologists practice, so no further comment).

 A list like this can’t be serious.
 It can only be hilarious.
 You cannot put Ayurveda and Dianetics in the same basket.
 Period.

 Another problem with these type of lists is that there is barely another choice, and we will be submitted to a system that is far from being flawless and is based on devices, pills and surgery.
-Also, it hasn’t even been close to take out ayurvedic and traditional chinese medicine systems.
-I can see how these latter are gaining presence in western world, and I really doubt that it is happenning equally the other way around.
+Also, it hasn’t even been close taking out ayurvedic and traditional Chinese medicine systems.
+I can see how these latter are gaining presence in the western world, and I really doubt that it is happening equally the other way around.

 Other therapeutic approaches are necessary and there is nothing wrong about it; these are already happening in various areas: